jaymarf/vscs-in-codespaces/README.md

   There are a few reasons why you may be getting this.

   a.
 Make sure you have the right plan copied to your dev stamp db.
-If you are seeing "Forbidden" error message from Diagnostic page this can be the reason, wrong plan.
-Follow [these steps](https://github.com/microsoft/vssaas-planning/blob/master/docs/Devstamp/e2e-devstamp.md#copying-your-github-codespaces-plan) to find and copy your plan.
+If you are seeing "Forbidden" error message or some other create error from Diagnostic page this can be the reason, wrong plan.
+Follow [these steps](https://github.com/microsoft/vssaas-planning/blob/master/docs/Devstamp/e2e-devstamp.md#copying-your-github-codespaces-plan) to find and copy the plan you need.

 :warning: Currently each combination of billable repo owner + VSCS target (local/dev, ppe, prod, etc.) + region has a unique plan, so depending on the repo from which you're trying to create a devstamp Codespace, you may need to copy over an additional plan.